 Josie loves writing grants and feels privileged to be part of the RAVEN team, doing her part to help raise legal defence funds for Indigenous Nations who fight through the courts for their land and culture.

 She likes working to deadlines, feels more at home writing than talking, and draws on her past experience as librarian and market researcher to get those grant applications out the door.

 In her spare time, she particularly enjoys walking along the seashore and working in the garden, where pruning grapevines and trimming hedges are her favorite chores.
 You can get a lot of thinking done while trimming a hedge, she often tells passersby who comment on the enormity of the job.
 From time to time she also writes for the James Bay Beacon Community newspaper, and for a number of years sat on their board.

-Andrea Palframan is RAVEN’s Social Media Coordinator.
+Andrea Palframan is RAVEN’s Digital Campaigns Manager.
 She is dedicated to make media that brings the strength of data together with the power of storytelling.

 She holds a Masters in Intercultural & International Communication.
 Her research focus— how indigenous communities are responding to, resisting, and adapting to climate change—forms the underpinning of her understanding of environmental justice and human rights issues.